2u841r/2u841r/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Many Random Things.
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning MERN.
-- 👯 I’m looking to collaborate on Fun Projects
+- 👯 I’m looking to collaborate on Fun Projects and Localization (Bengali).
 - 🤔 I’m looking for help with Unlimited free mentorship :-)
 - 💬 Ask me about: Nothing (ask chatgpt)
 - 📫 How to reach me: Create an Issues in [this repository](https://github.com/2u841r/2u841r/issues/new)